The Evolving Situation in Iran: Risks and Impacts - Association of Certified Sanctions Specialists

 Description:

-Iran sanctions enforcement may soon enter a new phase if the UN snapback mechanism is triggered, potentially reinstating a broad set of UN Security Council sanctions that were suspended under the Joint Comprehensive Plan of Action (JCPOA).
-Such a development would significantly reshape compliance expectations for financial institutions, corporates, and trade actors operating across European and global markets.
+Iran sanctions enforcement entered a new phase with the triggering of the UN snapback mechanism on 28 September 2025, reinstating a broad set of UN Security Council sanctions that were suspended under the Joint Comprehensive Plan of Action (JCPOA).
+This development has significantly reshaped compliance expectations for financial institutions, corporates, and trade actors operating across European and global markets.

-In this webinar, we will examine the implications of a potential snapback and what compliance professionals should understand about the sanctions architecture that may re-emerge.
+In this webinar, we will examine the implications of a snapback and what compliance professionals should understand about the sanctions architecture that has re-emerged.

 Highlights of the webinar will include: